Static-1248/live-studio/README.md

 This will start the server on `http://localhost:3000` and the client on `http://localhost:5173/display` & `http://localhost:5173/control`.

+(If you see the server warning "path xxx/client/dist must exist", you can ignore it.
+This is not necessary in development mode.)

+### Recommended Usage

+1. The display page (`/display`) is used to showcase the live stream UI framework.
+So for example, you can create a webview component in your live stream software and point it to `http://localhost:3000/display`.

+2. Open the control page (`/control`, `http://localhost:5173/control`) in a separate browser tab, and use it to manage and control the stream.
+It is also recommended to register the control page as a desktop app via your browser.

 ### Project Details

 - The server is implemented using Fastify and Socket.IO.